 Extending the learning:

-Learn more through literature by reading books like Carrot Seed by Ruth Krauss, The Tiny Seed by Eric Carle, or How Groundhog’s Garden Grew by Lynned Cherry.
+- Learn more through literature by reading books like Carrot Seed by Ruth Krauss, The Tiny Seed by Eric Carle, or How Groundhog’s Garden Grew by Lynne Cherry.

 - Start to learn together about trees, nature’s greatest teachers.